ravichas/AMPL-Tutorial/README.md

 * **Tutorial-01:** https://github.com/ravichas/AMPL-Tutorial/blob/master/01_Delaney_Example.ipynb (**Time: ~ 2 minutes**): Simple supervised learning example.
-For background information, please check this publication,https://pubmed.ncbi.nlm.nih.gov/15154768/ This AMBL-COLAB notebook will take a public dataset of about 117 compounds with chemical properties and smiles strings.
+This AMBL-COLAB notebook will take a public dataset of about 117 compounds with chemical properties and smiles strings.
 AMPL will read the data, curate, fit a RandomForest model to predict solubility and test the model.
+For additional information on the dataset, please check this publication,https://pubmed.ncbi.nlm.nih.gov/15154768/
 ![Delaney](https://github.com/ravichas/AMPL-Tutorial/blob/master/Img/Delaney.PNG)